 An advertiser would approach a magazine or newspaper and ask them to run an ad for no initial cost.
 In exchange, the advertiser agreed to pay the magazine a fixed dollar amount for each inquiry or sale.

 In many cases, the inquiries or sales would come directly into the magazine so they could keep track of them and not have to just take the advertiser’s word.

-And if the ad didn’t do well, the advertiser wasn’t out any cash… and technically, the magazine wasn’t really out any cash either.
+And if the ad didn’t do well, the advertiser wasn’t out any cash.
+And technically, the magazine wasn’t really out any cash either.

-Sure the magazine lost revenue he would have gotten from selling the space… but in reality, most magazines always have unsold space every month.
+Sure the magazine lost revenue they would have gotten from selling the space… but in reality, most magazines always have unsold space every month.
 If they didn’t do the P.I. deal, that space probably would have been unsold and filled with some editorial content… which doesn’t make any money.